 Before undertaking any Professional Experience units students will be required to produce a Working With Children Check.

-As required for teacher registration all students will need to successfully complete the Literacy and Numeracy Test for Initial Teacher Education Students after attempting 48 or more credit points of study.
+As required for teacher registration all students will need to successfully complete the Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE) after attempting 48 or more credit points of study.
 This is usually at the end of their first year of study in the course.

 The course consists of sixteen 6 credit point coursework units (96 credit points) and 3 professional experience units.